"Fleur Stevenson is a wonderful singer with a great musical ear and natural jazz feel."

 After her school years, Fleur was asked to sing with a local jazz group, filling in for the soloist at a rehearsal.
 Fleur was instantly hooked by the sense of freedom in jazz singing!
 She formed her own band; starting singing jazz at local clubs and bars, quickly gained an impressive local following.

 Fleur has since gained her Associate Trinity College London (ATCL) diploma in jazz singing performance with distinction.
 In 2008 Fleur begun having lessons with the The First Lady of British Jazz, Claire Martin; a collaboration that is still strong today.
 Fleur has also received training from world renowned jazz vocalist Anita Wardell, X Factor - judges expert coach and singer Verona Chard, Paris jazz club resident Laura Littardi, and Ronnie Scotts resident Renato D'Aiello.

-Fleur is now a well known jazz vocalist on the South East jazz scene and enjoys many collaborations with wonderful musicians on the jazz circuit.
-She has performed at many venues across the UK, including the legendary Ronnie Scott's Jazz Club, 606 Club and Pizza Express, Soho.
-Fleur enjoys residencies at local venues, such as the Global Cafe (Reading), and the Wildwood Kitchen Restaurants.
+Fleur is now a familiar face on the London jazz scene and enjoys collaborations with many of the UK's top musicians including Gareth Williams, Pete Billington, Frank Harrison and Brandon Allen to name a few.
+She has performed at many venues across the UK, including the legendary Ronnie Scott's Jazz Club, 606 Club and Pizza Express Jazz Club, Soho.
+Fleur enjoys residencies at local venues, such as the Global Cafe (Reading), Browns and other local restaurants.

 In 2013, Fleur founded Reading's "Jazz Singers' Night" at the Global Cafe.
 A monthly gig, which Fleur hosts accompanied by her band, and opens up the stage to budding jazz vocalists, after performing the first set.
 See the gigs page for details.